Understanding trained CNNs by indexing neuron selectivity

-In a first experiment we analyze how many neurons present different degrees of class selectivity through layers.
+Following with the analysis of ranking neurons by their response to a certain property, here we focus on the proposed selectivity index that relates to image labels instead of to an image property, the class selectivity index, which only applies for classification networks.
+We report the results of different experiments where we have fixed $th=1$, which means we consider all the class labels for the $N=100$ images that maximally activates the neuron.
+As we mentioned before, this index can enlighten how classes are encoded through the net layers, which can be related to the problem of how objects are encoded in the human brain.
+Here we hypothesize that the difference between localist or distributed codes could correlate with the idea of neurons highly selective to a single class and neurons highly selective to several classes.
+We resume on this topic later in section \ref{sec:conclusions}.
+In a first experiment on class selectivity, we analyze how many neurons present different degrees of class selectivity through layers.
 The bars in Fig.~\ref{fig:graphical_class} plot the relative quantity of neurons that are class selective compared to those that are not.
-Grey represents the ratio of neurons that are not activated by a single class and bluish represent neurons that are highly activated by a single class.
+Grey represents the ratio of neurons that are not activated by a single class and bluish represents neurons that are highly activated by a single class.
 Opposite to what we showed about color selectivity, we found most of class selective neurons in deeper layers, and no class selectivity in shallow layers, as expected.